Warning: excessive use of acronyms below.

 So, Which is the Best Option for Me?

 The answer to this question is not so straightforward.
 Simply put, you need both SEO and PPC to increase your online presence to its fullest.
 Not only should you use both strategies, but you should know when to use them as well.
 Targeted SEO tactics are important to generate quality leads over time and create sustained traffic; while PPC is great for jump-starting your online marketing campaign and promoting specials.

-If your business needs help utilizing the different forms of advertisement, contact Design Extensions for help.
-We are a digital agency that specializes in growing businesses online through various marketing strategies and effective design.
+If your business needs help utilizing the different forms of advertisement like SEO and PPC, contact Design Extensions for help.
+We are an online marketing agency that specializes in growing businesses online through various marketing strategies and effective design.
 Take the first step in growing your business today!